EG-tech/EG-tech.github.io/_pages/about.md

 ## Hi, I'm Ethan Gates

 I currently work as the Moving Image Archiving and Preservation Technician for the Department of Cinema Studies at New York University.
-What that means is, I'm responsible for maintenance and use of the lab spaces and equipment employed by the Cinema Studies department's two-year Master's degree program in Moving Image Archiving and Preservation (of which I am also a graduate - class of 2015).
+I'm responsible for maintenance and use of the lab spaces and equipment employed by the department's two-year Master's degree program in Moving Image Archiving and Preservation (of which I am also a graduate - class of 2015).
 I make sure our students have hands-on access and training on both legacy audiovisual equipment and the latest in media preservation technology.

 More broadly, I am passionate about professional and community education around audiovisual tech.
 I like to learn _how_ tech works - whether that means taking apart a Betacam deck or tinkering in a command line interface - and share what I've found out with others.
 That's come to mean leading workshops, writing blog posts, volunteering with community archiving efforts like [XFR Collective](https://xfrcollective.wordpress.com), and a whole lot of networking with some cool people across the globe.